 This is the only way trading can become comfortable.
 You’ll be able to concentrate on the training process, without constantly fearing to enter a losing trade.
 Losses and mistakes are inevitable at the beginning of any journey.
 With the right amount of deposit and risk, you’ll worry less.
 It’ll allow you to focus on building a solid trading system and making a profit.
 The more your professionalism and confidence grows, the more you can afford to deposit while remaining in your comfort zone.

-Pros and cons of trading with a small deposit
+Pros of trading with a small deposit

 The main advantages of starting small are: